rhviana/sdia/doc/readme.md

 ⚠️ **No Support Policy**

-- This project is published for academic transparency and reproducibility.
+This project is published for academic transparency and reproducibility.
 No implementation support, consulting, or troubleshooting assistance is provided.

-I do not provide:
+I do not provide free consulting:

   - ❌Implementation support
   - ❌Consulting services